 It is essential that the agreement itself describes the types of losses being covered, including legal fees.
 Some states do not favor indemnity agreements and present limitations to indemnity clauses in construction contracts.
-It is very important that the agreement identifies the scope and extent of the indemnification.
+It is essential that the agreement identifies the scope and extent of the indemnification.
 This type of agreement works by protecting the contractor under one particular trade or series of events as explained below.

 Types of Indemnity Clauses

-When Can You Use Indemnity Clause Claims?
+When to Use Indemnity Clause Claims

 An indemnity clause can be used for the following purposes:

-- Breach of Contract
+- Breach of contract.

-- Liability for negligence
+- Liability for negligence.

-- Compensation due to injuries or property damages
+- Compensation due to injuries or property damages.

-- Claims for loss
+- Claims for loss.

-- All types of property infringement
+- All types of property infringement.

-- Legal costs and related expenses
+- Legal costs and related expenses.

-- Loss of profit
+- Loss of profit.

-- Taxes and interests payable by a contractor declared on default
+- Taxes and interests payable by a contractor declared on default.

 Indemnity Clause Contract Forms

-The AIA Document A201 'Standard Form of Agreement Between Contractor and Subcontractor' is one if the most used clauses on construction contracts.
+The AIA Document A201, "Standard Form of Agreement Between Contractor and Subcontractor," is one if the most used clauses on construction contracts.
 On its wording, it identifies the contractor as the one responsible for protecting is subcontractors, and other parties involving in the contract, including agent, employees or any other related party against claims, damages, losses, and expenses, including but not limited to attorneys' fees.

 The subcontractor is required to indemnify the contractor for all costs and expenses incurred for the remediation of material and managed by the subcontractor or where the subcontractor fails to perform its obligations.
-The exception to this is when the action is due to their own negligence, so they will need to cover their cost and expenses.
+The exception to this is when the action is due to their negligence, so they will need to cover their cost and expenses.

-If you decide to use ConsensusDOCS 'Standard Form of Agreement Between Contractor and Subcontractor', ConsensusDocs 750, you will also be covered with an indemnity clause specified under section 9.1.1 and 9.1.2.
+If you decide to use ConsensusDOCS "Standard Form of Agreement Between Contractor and Subcontractor," ConsensusDocs 750, you will also be covered with an indemnity clause specified under section 9.1.1 and 9.1.2.

-In addition to these clauses, it is very important to consider all other insurance requirements.
+In addition to these clauses, it is essential to consider all other insurance requirements.
 When possible the contractor should try to limit their responsibilities to items they can control and for those which we can be insured against.
-Sometimes mutual indemnification is needed, but a good understanding and clear scope of responsibility need to be drafted so legal counselors can address the situation.
+Sometimes mutual indemnification is needed, but a good understanding and precise scope of responsibility need to be drafted so legal counselors can address the situation.
 At that point, you'll need to learn how to write a letter of indemnity.